 Property held jointly (with right of survivorship) with another [“JTWROS”], held in trust for another [“ITF”], for the benefit of another [“FBO”], payable on death to another [“POD”], transfer on death to another [“TOD”], or which names a beneficiary [“BEN’Y”], will not be distributed through your Will but according to the designation(s) stated.
 Life insurance will be distributed to the policy holder’s beneficiary(ies), which may or may not be the estate.
 If the beneficiary is the policy holder’s estate, the policy will be distributed through the Will.
 The same process will apply to the distribution of individual retirement accounts, pension plans, jointly held accounts and other designated assets.
 It is important to understand that the Will is only part of the total plan for the distribution of your property, and is secondary to the designation(s) on your account(s) and holdings.

 When you make a Will, you should also consider how estate taxes might affect you.
-The Federal estate tax exemption for persons dying in 2022 is $12.06 million.
-This exemption is “portable” for a married couple if properly elected, therefore potentially qualifying a married couple for up to $24.12 million in Federal estate tax exemptions in 2022.
-The Federal estate tax and Federal gift tax exemptions are “unified”; the tax rate for taxes on estates and gifts above the unified exemption amount is 40% in 2022.
+The Federal estate tax exemption for persons dying in 2025 is $13,990,000.
+This exemption is “portable” for a married couple if properly elected, therefore potentially qualifying a married couple for up to $27,980,000 in Federal estate tax exemptions for persons dying in 2025.
+The Federal estate tax and Federal gift tax exemptions are “unified”; the tax rate for taxes on estates and gifts above the unified exemption amount is up to 40% in 2025.
 This figure assumes U.S. citizenship and does not account for previous taxable gifts.
+Unless Congress acts to extend the Federal Tax exemption amounts set in the Tax Cuts and Jobs Act of 2017, these generous exemptions will revert to $5,600,000 indexed for inflation from 2017.

-The 2022 New York State estate tax exemption is, by contrast, $6.11 million, with a “cliff” for estates exceeding this amount by 5%, meaning that New York estates exceeding $6,415,500 in 2022 will be taxed from the first dollar.
+The 2025 New York State estate tax exemption is, by contrast, $7,160,000.00, with a “cliff” for estates exceeding this amount by 5%, meaning that New York estates exceeding $7,518,000 in 2025 will be taxed from the first dollar.
 Unlike the Federal estate tax exemption, the New York State estate tax exemption is not portable.
 New York State’s estate tax rate is a maximum of 16%.
-Recent changes to the New York State estate taxes significantly limited the testator’s ability to make unlimited gifts in New York prior to death.
-Non-exempt gifts made in the three years prior to death will be added back [“clawback”] to the date of death value of the estate.
-The interplay between estate taxes and capital gains taxes should be evaluated before gifts are made.
+Recent changes to the New York State estate taxes now “claws back” non-exempt gifts made within three years of death.
+The interplay between estate taxes and capital gains taxes must be carefully evaluated before gifts are made.

 Estate planning requires the knowledge and advice of an experienced professional.
 To create the best plan for yourself and for your beneficiaries, discuss your particular needs and planning objectives with an elder law attorney.
 By doing so, you will have peace of mind that the proper documents for your living and after death planning are in place.
 You should never hesitate to discuss the attorney’s fees in advance of your meeting.